Eternal Family

 Your Future

 Our Lord is currently preparing a new home for his brothers and sisters (Mark 3:34-35).
-His Father who loves us, is ready to adopt you as His child (Romans 8:15).
-Your spiritual brothers and sisters awaits you.
+His Father who loves us, is ready to adopt you as His child (Romans 8:15) in His eternal family.

 When the people heard this, they were deeply troubled and said to Peter and the other apostles, “What shall we do, brothers?”